Optical computing: Time delay

-On-Chip Photonic Tensor Cores
+Photonic tensor operations

-With increasing demands on graphical processing unit-based accelerator technologies, in the second decade of the 21st century, there has been a huge emphasis on the use of on-chip integrated optics to create photonics-based processors.
-The emergence of both deep learning neural networks based on phase modulation, and more recently amplitude modulation using photonic memories have created a new area of photonic technologies for neuromorphic computing, leading to new photonic computing technologies, all on a chip such as the photonic tensor core.
+With increasing demands on GPU-based accelerator technologies, the 2010s experienced emphasis on on-chip integrated optics.
+The emergence of deep learning neural networks based on phase modulation, and more recently amplitude modulation using photonic memories has created photonic technologies assisting neuromorphic computing.
+Evolving technology had allowed these parallel operations to be performed on-chip on an integrated photonic tensor core.

+In a 2025 paper titled "Direct tensor processing with coherent light," researchers demonstrated "single-shot" tensor computing through an algorithm titled "parallel optical matrix–matrix multiplication (POMMM)."
+POMMM allows for tensor operations such as multiplication to be performed in a single shot of light at high speeds.
+POMMM has the potential to replace GPUs for tasks such as convolutions and attention layers.

 Wavelength-based computing

 Wavelength-based computing can be used to solve the 3-SAT problem with n variables, m clauses and with no more than three variables per clause.
 Each wavelength, contained in a light ray, is considered as possible value-assignments to n variables.
-The optical device contains prisms and mirrors are used to discriminate proper wavelengths which satisfy the formula.
+The optical device contains prisms and mirrors that discriminate wavelengths which satisfy the formula.

 Computing by xeroxing on transparencies

-This approach uses a photocopier and transparent sheets for performing computations. k-SAT problem with n variables, m clauses and at most k variables per clause has been solved in three steps:
+This approach uses a photocopier and transparent sheets for performing computations.
+The k-SAT problem with n variables, m clauses and at most k variables per clause has been solved in three steps: